 - 3 nights with breakfast & dinner in mountain huts.
 Shared or private rooms with 2-20 beds per room.
 Shared bathrooms.

 - 1 overnight in the last mountain hut of the itinerary.
 Dormitory room and shared bathroom.

 - Transfer from Ljubljana to the trailhead on Day 2.

 - Detailed information for self-guided activities in a personalized smartphone app with uploaded GPS tracks for easy navigation.

 - Information pack about other local sights, restaurants, activities.

-- Planning, organisation, 24-hour holiday service & support.
+- Planning, organization, 24-hour holiday service & support.

 - Arrival at Ljubljana and departure from Bled.

 - Meals and drinks not specified in the Inclusions.

 - Personal expenses.